-Note on prerequisites for this course: In addition to prerequisite course, participants must submit a log of 200 dry needling sessions (the log must include four muscles).
-Or, participants may successfully complete the course, Functional Dry Needling: Clinical Integration, and submit a log of 100 dry needling sessions.
+Note on prerequisites for this course: In addition to prerequisite course, participants must submit a log of 100 dry needling sessions (the log must include four muscles).
+Or, participants may successfully complete the course, Functional Dry Needling: Clinical Integration.

 FDN 2 provided a good refresher on form, technique, and palpation skills to be more precise with treatments of the more intricate muscles.
 I'll definitely utilize these new skills and knowledge to treat more "difficult" or stubborn areas.

 I am amazed at the differences in outcomes when you're not just looking at the location of pain but rather the whole picture and the neuro component to provide the long term relief not just the short term.